JeanPeyreMesMots/subprobe-py/README.md

 # 🔍 SubEnum

-A very simple script to enumerate subdomains of a domain, and write them into a file.
+A very simple script to probe subdomains of a domain, and write them into a file.

 ## Features